America’s Newspapers has announced a broad series of 2021 programs designed specifically for newspaper leaders, managers and teams.

 Meetings are limited strictly to newspapers only and are open to owners, their families and designated executives.

-The first Family and Independent Owners Conference of 2021 will be February 18 and 19.
+The next Family and Independent Owners Conference will be Oct.
+16. Additional information will be available soon.

 Spring and Fall Conferences